 - Keep your investment funds in an acceptable investment for three years.

-- Spent at last 44 days in New Zealand each year in years two and three of your three-year investment period in New Zealand, or, 88 days at any time over the three-year investment period if you’ve invested a minimum of NZD2.5 million in growth investments.
+- Spent at last 44 days in each of the last two years of your three-year investment period in New Zealand, or, 88 days at any time over the three year investment period if you’ve invested a minimum of NZD2.5 million in growth investments.

 Find out if you’re eligible for a New Zealand Investor visa

 To see if you’re eligible to apply for either the Investor or Investor Plus visa, book a consultation call with our licensed advisor.
 You’ll discover if you meet the requirements to apply for either Investor Visa and find out how the application process works.

 One of the main research point for our clients is the cost of living in New Zealand.
 Time and again clients tell us they want to know that they’ll be able to live comfortably.